 Promoting Abstinence and Teaching Life Skills to Avoid Abortion

 Of course, the best way to avoid abortions would be to prevent unwanted pregnancies from the start.
 Parents and educators could do more to teach children to value their virginity.
-Instead of simply telling them not to have sex until their married, a list of specific qualities a person should possess before giving that person something so precious might help them to hold out longer.
+Instead of simply telling them not to have sex until they're married, a list of specific qualities a person should possess before giving that person something so precious might help them to hold out longer.
 Children should be aware of the exciting life experiences they could have and the security they could build up for themselves if they protect themselves against pregnancy until they decide they are ready.
 Birth control should also be available to children who choose to have intercourse.
 In addition, children should know that no matter what happens they can always feel comfortable approaching a parent or other trusted adult for guidance or support.

 Parenting Classes to Train Parents to Parent Better